ItsZeusBro/Podule/README.md

 From the documentation:
 - Package authors should include the "type" field, even in packages where all sources are CommonJS.
 Being explicit about the type of the package will future-proof the package in case the default type of Node.js ever changes, and it will also make things easier for build tools and loaders to determine how the files in the package should be interpreted.

+### Module Loaders:
+Just in time compilation does not seem to have a static executable file.
+It looks like it exists in RAM during runtime only and is cleaned up before returning from the program.
+This means the loader acts like a realtime linker that links modules as needed.